influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 ### Features
 - Improvements to upgrade from 1.x to 2.x:
-    - Warning appears if auth is not enabled in 1.x, which is not an option in 2.x.
+    - Warning appears if auth is not enabled in 1.x (`auth-enabled = false`), which is not an option in 2.x.
 For details, see [Upgrade from InfluxDB 1.x to InfluxDB 2.0](/influxdb/v2.0/upgrade/v1-to-v2/).
     - `upgrade` command now checks to see if continuous queries are running and automatically exports them to a local file.
 - Upgrade to [Flux v0.95.0](/influxdb/v2.0/reference/release-notes/flux/#v0-95-0-2020-11-17).
 - Manage database retention policy (DBRP) mappings via CLI.
-See [`influx v1 dbrp`](/influxdb/v2.0/reference/cli/influx/v1/dbrp/)
+See [`influx v1 dbrp`](/influxdb/v2.0/reference/cli/influx/v1/dbrp/).

 ### Bug Fixes
 - Fixes to `influx upgrade` command: